-Ultimately, it's all for the cameras and the Married At First Sight weddings are not real, rather a commitment ceremony and a promise to ride out the social experiment with honesty and effort.
+Ultimately, it's all for the cameras and the Married At First Sight weddings are not real, but rather a commitment ceremony and a promise to ride out the social experiment with honesty and effort.

 When the first season of Married At First Sight aired in 2015, the social experiment drew criticism for being "morally unsound" and an insult to the same-sex marriage campaign.